 In March 2021, the government of Canada expanded euthanasia and assisted suicide from patients with a reasonably foreseeable death to anyone over 18 years of age with an incurable illness, disease or disability, regardless of whether or not their death is reasonably foreseeable.

 The Impact in Canada

-Since the legalization of euthanasia & assisted suicide, Health Canada has released three interim reports with details on the number of deaths from euthanasia & assisted suicide, and other pertinent information.
+Since the legalization of euthanasia & assisted suicide, Health Canada has released three interim reports and two annual reports with details on the number of deaths from euthanasia & assisted suicide, and other pertinent information.

 1st Interim Report (June 17 - Dec.
 31, 2016)

 2nd Interim Report (Jan.
 1 - June 30, 2017)